 On successful completion of this module students will be able to:

-Be able to apply this knowledge to analyse and evaluate critically the organization, cost and impact of welfare services
+Critically evaluate arguments, assumptions, abstract concepts, and data to analyse and evaluate the organisation, cost and impact of welfare services.

 The intended generic learning outcomes.